 Being only 25 minutes from Disneyland Resort would be a big selling point, and we suspect many Disneyland visitors are taking Southern California vacations with Disneyland being part of that trip (as opposed to Walt Disney World, which is a destination unto itself for many/most).
 Additionally, this makes sense from a logistical perspective, as Disney owns less real estate in the Anaheim Resort District that it could dedicate to a DVC property.

-3. Wheel Well Villas – While Disneyland Resort has already announced the AAA Four-Diamond hotel tentatively opening in 2021, it seems unlikely that any of that hotel will be DVC.
-Occupancy rates for Disneyland Resort’s hotels are currently around 95%, so it seems realistic that Disneyland Resort could sustain another 2-3 Deluxe-caliber hotels once Star Wars Land opens.
+Wheel Well Villas – Even with a DVC tower slated to be added to Disneyland Hotel, more could be done.
+Occupancy rates for Disneyland Resort’s hotels are currently around 95%, so it seems realistic that Disneyland Resort could sustain another 2-3 Deluxe-caliber hotels.
 With hotel demand being a sure thing, it doesn’t seem Disney would feel the “need” to hedge its bets with a DVC wing in the new hotel.

 However, once Candy Cane Inn‘s lease is up (assuming the rumors that Disney purchased this parcel are true), it would make sense for Disney to re-evaluate how it’s going to use that property.
 Located right behind Cars Land, a Wheel Well Hotel with an exclusive DCA entrance sounds like a no-brainer.
-That seems like a logical candidate for a DVC wing, particularly if Disney is able to satiate some hotel demand with the Four-Diamond luxury property.
+That seems like a logical candidate for a DVC wing.

 While it’s unlikely that there is enough demand from United States DVC members, it should be noted that DVC is also quite popular with Japanese Disney fans (many of whom own at Aulani) and this would probably be sustainable with that fervent fanbase, alone.
 It would also encourage more Americans to visit Japan and see how well the Tokyo parks are run (which, in turn, might cause them to hold Disney to higher standards).
 As for a concept, I’d love to see the resort styled after Osaka or Himeji Castles, and situated on Tokyo Bay and with internal waterways forming something of a moat around the resort.